lmouhib/containers-sydsummit-workshop-2019/README.md

 You will learn,

             * Configure ECS Cluster with Fargate
-            * Splitiing monolith into microservices, leveraging ALB
+            * Spliting monolith into microservices, leveraging ALB
             * CI/CD Pipeline for ECS

 ### EKS Learning Path